Vaginal Discomfort

 Equelle Symptom Relief

-The only estrogen decline symptom relief supplement with S-equol, a plant-based ingredient derived from soy that safely and naturally mimics estrogen - relieving hot flashes, improving sleep, and more.
+An estrogen decline symptom relief supplement with S-equol, a plant-based ingredient derived from soy that safely and naturally mimics estrogen - relieving hot flashes, improving sleep, reducing vaginal irritation, and more.

 Does Vaginal Dryness After Menopause Go Away?